 A Harry Potter shop has opened in Manchester’s Arndale Centre and is donating all its profits to a wonderful charity.

-Hoot, the not-for-profit Harry Potter themed gift shop opened in The Arndale’s Shopmobility store on Monday, boasting a plethora of Harry Potter merchandise including replica wands, collectors edition brooms and even Rowena Ravenclaw’s lost diadem.
+Hoot, the not-for-profit Harry Potter themed gift shop has opened in The Arndale’s Shopmobility store, boasting a plethora of Harry Potter merchandise including replica wands, collectors edition brooms and even Rowena Ravenclaw’s lost diadem.

 The store, which is run by Shopmobility volunteer and board member Keith Dalby-Oldham and his husband Darren, raises money for the charity which helps anyone with mobility problems get around the city, and has the backing of both Warner Brothers and J.K Rowling herself.